interswitch-germany-gmbh/rtcp-react-native/README.md

 This method is not required for normal operation since it is run automatically, unless `autoRegister` is set to false.
 It is designed and only required for use with multiple different backend applications (appIDs).

-To switch to another RTCP appID within a ReactNative application, call this method providing the new appID.
+To switch to another RTCP appID within a React Native application, call this method providing the new appID.
 The SDK will then switch to that appID globally.
 If the appID provided is different from the global appID before, the event `onChangeAppID` will be emitted.